Mathematics is an essential part of research in many other disciplines.

 Mathematics research in our department covers three main areas: applied mathematics, pure mathematics, and mathematics education.
 Academics may have interests in more than one area, and some also carry out research within data science.

-• Analysis and Mathematical Physics theme (Murat Akman, Georgios Papamikos, Georgi Grahovski and Tao Gao) - Theme members work on a broad range of topics in Mathematical Analysis and Mathematical Physics, including discrete and continuous integrable systems, Lie groups, Lie algebras and symmetries, analysis of PDEs, Harmonic analysis and Potential theory, algebraic methods in differential equations, and geometric analysis.
+- Analysis and Mathematical Physics theme - Theme members work on a broad range of topics in Mathematical Analysis and Mathematical Physics, including discrete and continuous integrable systems, Lie groups, Lie algebras and symmetries, analysis of PDEs, Harmonic analysis and Potential theory, algebraic methods in differential equations, and geometric analysis.

-• Mathematical Applications theme (Chris Antonopoulos, Edd Codling, Dmitry Savostyanov) - Theme members work on topics ranging from numerical mathematics and applications of linear algebra, through dynamical systems and nonlinear waves, to mathematical biology.
-Specific topics include complex systems, network analysis, network inference, random walk theory, collective behaviour, population dynamics, pattern formation, dynamical systems, soliton theory and nonlinear waves, nonlinear and atomic optics, spinor Bose-Einstein condensates, fluid mechanics, numerical mathematics, low-rank tensor product approximations, linear and multilinear algebra, matrix analysis, and the design of efficient numerical algorithms.
+- Applied Mathematics - Theme members work on topics ranging from numerical mathematics and applications of linear algebra, through dynamical systems, mathematical modelling and mathematical biology.
+Specific topics include complex systems, network analysis, network inference, random walk theory, collective behaviour, population dynamics, pattern formation, Hamiltonian dynamics, dynamical systems, chaos theory and chaos prediction, low-rank tensor product approximations, linear and multilinear algebra, matrix analysis, and the design of efficient numerical algorithms.

-• Mathematics Education theme (Jessica Claridge, Chris Saker, Alexei Vernitski) - Researchers in this theme are dedicated to enhancing the teaching and learning of mathematics, particularly in post-16 and university education.
+- Mathematics Education theme - Researchers in this theme are dedicated to enhancing the teaching and learning of mathematics, particularly in post-16 and university education.
 A primary research direction seeks to improve the motivation of learners by studying growth mindsets and their influence on the mathematical learning process.